pgvalle/pgvalle/README.md

 If you remotely feel something, please watch this: https://www.youtube.com/watch?v=ZXqQGuAt7SE.
 It's just 3 minutes long.

 ## About me
-- 🔭 currently working on some of my own projects when I can.
+- 🔭 currently I'm a scholar at Brazil's National Institute of Technology (INT): https://www.gov.br/int/pt-br
-- 🌱 learning Django, Databases and SQL.
-Not counting the classes.
+- 🌱 Learning automation, eletronics and networks.
 - 🤔 looking for help on how to live.
 It's hard...
 - 💬 Ask me about whatever you feel like to ask.
 Let's have a nice chat!
 Here is my discord: pgvalle#3080
 - ⚡ ~~Weird~~ Cool fact about me is that I like tabletop RPGs.